-What Are The Fruits That Come From Potato Flowers Like?
+What Are The Fruits That Come From Potatoes Like?

-The fruit that forms from potato flower is similar to the fruit of a tomato plant, but it’s generally smaller and stays green instead of turning red.
-The size of this fruit is approximately the size of a cherry tomato and is round in shape.
+The fruit that forms from potato flower is similar to the fruit of a tomato plant, but it’s generally smaller and stays green instead of turning a red color.
+The size of this fruit is approximately the size of a cherry tomato (again, without the red color) and is round in shape.

 In addition, the potato fruit supposedly has a bitter taste a deterrent for consumers.
 This is because potato fruit contains solenoid, a poisonous alkaloid that should never be ingested.